 Summer plumbing failures are different to winter ones.
-The pressure's on irrigation, outside use, pool equipment, and any underground pipework that's been sitting under heat.
+The pressure's on garden taps, outside use, pool equipment, and any underground pipework that's been sitting under heat.
 Five checks, about 15 minutes.

 01